CottageLabs/jct_api/README.md

 screen if you want to leave it running, or install and use pm2 if you prefer for running it in production.

+You can also control how much memory it can take up, such as:

+export NODE_OPTIONS='--max-old-space-size=3072' && export MONGO_URL="http://nowhere" && meteor --port 3333 --settings settings.json

 ## About the code